S2-group/green-lab/Lab 2/README.md

 ```

 ## Starting apps through android-runner
 Android runner defines an interface to make programatically interacting with adb a bit easier.
 Each python script from the Scripts directory is executed at a different stage of the experiment, and they each pass a Device object for you to use.
 Take a quick look through the definition of the Device class, many helpful functions are defined like `pull` and `push` to move files between your computer and device.
+The functions `current_activity`, `launch_package`, and `launch_activity` allow interaction with applications.

 Any apps you specify in the 'apps' section of the **config.json** will be treated as test cases, and auto started at the same point as 'before_run'.
 You can then interact with the app yourself, or define actions using the android command line tool input.
 For instance `device.shell("input tap 100 200")`, which taps the screen at x=100, y=200.

+Android also has tools for generating inputs randomly.
+The `monkey` tool is the standard for this, it generates any number of random inputs.
+These inputs can be scoped to a single application if desired.
+For instance `monkey -p <package-id> <num-events>`.
+The monkey tool is not to be confused with `monkeyrunner` which is a deprecated tool that was used to generate spesefic inputs and benchmark applications.

 If you want to start the app yourself, you can disable auto start by adding `"autostart_subject": false` to your **config.json** file.
 Then you are responsible for starting the application yourself.
 In the example experiment the VLC app is started as follows: